danbev/learning-iot/notes/lora.md

 One chirp is equal one signal.

 #### Spreading factor
-The spreading factor relates chips and symbols and is the number of bits encoded per symbol.
-This involved dividing the up the bandwidth in into groups of chips (oscillations) and this specifies one symbol:
+The spreading factor relates chips and symbols and is the number of chips used to represent a symbol.
+This involved dividing the up the bandwidth into groups of chips (oscillations) and this specifies one symbol:
 ```
  2ˢᶠ chips = 1 symbol